 IVAN: Very nicely answered.
 When is your next milestone?
 When are you launching something?
 What’s coming up?
 What should we be looking for?

 ADAM: For sure, good question.
 That’s a hard question for me right now, just because we don’t have a firm timeline, mainly because we’re working with a bunch of people that are just volunteering their time.
-So, right now, the focus is really building out an MVP of the application.
+So, right now, the focus is really building out a MVP (Minimum Viable Product) of the application.
 The goal is to have that out sometime this summer.
 I’m hoping for early summer, but I can’t promise anything right now, just because timelines are timelines, they change consistently.
 So, more than likely, we’ll start to do that a little bit more this summer.
 You’ll probably start to see more emails coming from us, more updates.
 I want to do something that’s helpful.
 This guest podcast is helpful, so I think, we are going to do a regular update via a podcast, kind of a bi-weekly, every two weeks, every three weeks maybe, kind of update to everybody just to tell them what the progress on the app is.
 You’ll probably start to see some screen designs come out too, just to kind of show people what we’re building and how we’re building it.
 The reason why I’m being methodical about this is because, there’s a lot of very hard product decisions that I have to make, and that we have to make, to be able to build this.
 One such example is gender.
 So, gender in this space is not a binary issue by any means, and so how do I be as inclusive as I can, but yet also be efficient within a searching or matching algorithm.
 So, there’s some tradeoffs between providing a free form field versus providing a more selected option.
 So, thinking through that and making sure that, if we do provide that, making sure that people feel that they can identify with what’s on there, but also be able to feel that they have the flexibility for however they identify, to be able to select that for themselves.

 IVAN: So, are you familiar with the Open Demographics Initiative?